dschibster/sfdx-trigger-factory/README.md

 `TriggerSettings` make checks on recursion and disabling of your Triggers.

 `TriggerHandlerExtension` is a virtual class for your own Trigger Handlers to extend.
 It already implements `ITrigger` so you only have to implement methods that are of interest to you.
 It additionally gives you access to recursion checks, disabling of triggers and more.

+`TriggerUnitOfWork` bundles all the DML that will be done inside your Trigger into one package, separating your Trigger from actual database operations.